iLert/docs/integrations/zoom/chat.md

 ---
 description: >-
-  The iLert Zoom Chat Integration helps you to bring iLert incidents into your Zoom channels, acknowledge or resolve incidents without leaving the chat.
+  The iLert Zoom Chat Integration helps you to bring iLert alerts into your Zoom channels, acknowledge or resolve alerts without leaving the chat.
 ---

 # Zoom Chat Integration